MRtrix3/mrtrix3/docs/reference/environment_variables.rst

      This overrides the automatically determined number, or the :option:`NumberOfThreads` setting in the configuration file, but will be overridden by the ENVVAR ``-nthreads`` command-line option.

 .. envvar:: MRTRIX_QUIET

-     Do not display information messages or progress status.
-This has the same effect as the ``-quiet`` command-line option.

-.. envvar:: MRTRIX_QUIET